mpolden/lftpq/README.md

 `SkipFiles` determines whether to ignore files when generating the queue.
 When `true` only directories will be included in the queue.
 Files inside a directory will still be transferred.

+`Merge` determines whether files/directories that exist locally should be merged into the queue before deduplication takes place.
+This information can then be used when doing post-processing of the queue.

+For example: Candidate `A` is transferred during session `1` and candidate `B` is transferred during session `2`.
+If candidate `B` has a higher priority than `A`, so that `A` is considered a duplicate of `B`, `B` will be transferred during session `2`.
+This means that both candidates exist on disk after session `2` ends.
+If `Merge` is `true`, the queue passed to `PostCommand` will contain candidate `A` along with its duplication status (the fields `Merged` and `Duplicate` will both be `true`).

 `Priorities` is a list of patterns used to deduplicate directories which contain the same media (e.g. same show, season and episode, but different release).